 Editor’s note: The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
 The opinions and articles on this site are not intended for the diagnosis, prevention, and/or treatment of health problems.
 It’s always a good idea to talk to your doctor or nutritionist before beginning a new fitness, nutritional, and/or supplement routine.

-Best Whey Protein Powders Video
+Best Whey Protein Powders Video Review

 Join BarBend tester nutrition coach Jake Herod, and registered dietitian nutritionist Chelsea Rae Bourgeois, as they unpack some of our favorite whey protein powders from Transparent Labs, XWERKS, Optimum Nutrition, and more.

-Best Whey Protein Overall: Transparent Labs Whey Protein Powder
+Best Overall Whey Protein Powder: Transparent Labs Whey Protein

 With 8 different flavors and 28 grams of whey protein from hormone-free, grass-fed cows, Transparent Labs Whey Protein Isolate is an excellent way to hit your protein macros.
-Transparent Labs is also offering 25% off sitewide from November 28 through December 3, and all orders over $150 will receive a free gift bundle including a gym bag, shaker bottle, and free samples of popular products.

 Specs